grpc/proposal/A2-service-configs-in-dns.md

     // If a field is absent or empty, it matches all clients.
     // All fields must match a client for this choice to be selected.
     // If any unexpected field name is present in this object, the entire
-    // choice is considered invalid.
+    // config is considered invalid.
     //
     // Client language(s): a list of strings (e.g., "c++", "java", "go",
     // "python", etc).
 Each string is case insensitive.